bomberjam-2019/bomberjam-starters/javascript/README.md

 # Bomberjam Javascript Starter
 Welcome to the Bomberjam Javascript Starter!
 In here you will find useful information about how to get started with training your bot, debugging its performance and seeing it play!

+If at any point you have questions, don't hesitate to poke me!
+(Guillaume Docquier)

-## Requirements
+## Setup
+You do not need Python to run this starter.
+If you have errors that seem related to python, ignore them.
-You need Node.js and npm, nothing else!
+You will need to install NodeJS v12 and npm to complete the exercises.
-If you hace chocolatey, run ``choco install nodejs.install`` or you can [install it yourself](https://nodejs.org/en/download/).
+- If you already have node installed, check the version with ``node -v``
+- If it's not 12.x, you need to update

-npm is always bundled with Node.js.
+NodeJS and npm are usually bundled together.

-## Before You Start
+You can download NodeJS from their [official website](https://nodejs.org/en/) or install it through [chocolatey](https://chocolatey.org/packages/nodejs).
+``choco install nodejs``

+Once all of this is done, run ``npm install``
-Before you start, download the dataset we will provide you and extract it in ``data/``.
+Also, download the dataset we will provide you and extract it in ``data/``.
 It might take some time.

-Also, run ``npm install`` and then ``npm run check-install``
+You can test that your installation worked by running ``node train.js``.
+You should see a bunch of numbers and a progress bar.
+Note: Sometimes, tensorflow doesn't install properly.
+You'll get errors when trying to import it.
+To fix this, you can run ``npm run fix-tf-install-unix`` or ``npm run fix-tf-install-windows``, depending on the type of terminal you are using (do you use ``ls`` or ``dir`` ?).

 ## Project Structure
 At the root level, you will find the following files and folders:
-- ``bots/``: In there, you will find an example of bot configuration that you need to improve.
+- ``bots/``: This is where you'll code.
+We provide you with an example of bot configuration that you need to improve.
-- ``data/``: Contains the training dataset.
+- ``data/``: Contains the training dataset, you need to extract the files there.
-- ``src/``: Starter code used by other files.
+- ``src/``: Starter code used by the starter.
 You do not need to edit this to succeed, but if you want to, you can do it.
 - ``saved-models/``: Contains the save files for your neural networks after training.
 - ``gamelogs/``: Contains the games replay files.
+Simulations you run will be saved so you can look at them afterwards.
-- ``play.js``: Use this when you want to play live.
+- ``play.js``: Use this when you want to play a live game.
-- ``simulate.js``: Use this when you want to play multiple games quickly.
+- ``simulate.js``: Use this when you want to play multiple games quickly with the same bot.
 You will see some useful stats about the games.
+- ``compare-bots.js``: Use this when you want to pit your models against each other.
+This will help you determine which one performs best.
 - ``test.js``: Use this to debug your neural network.
-It will output information about the behaviour of your bot.
+It will output statistics about the predictions of your bot.
 - ``train.js``: Use this to train your bot.

-I suggest you try the script before starting, so you can see what each can offer you and how they work.
+I suggest you try the scripts before starting, so you can see what each can offer you and how they work.
 Example: ``node simulate.js``

 Some scripts support arguments if you want to modify their behaviours:
 ``node simulate.js NUMBER_OF_GAMES_TO_SIMULATE`` (defaults to 10)
+``node compare-bots.js NUMBER_OF_GAMES_TO_PLAY_IN_EACH_STARTING_POSITION`` (defaults to 10)
 ``node test.js NUMBER_OF_GAMES_TO_TEST_AGAINST`` (defaults to 25)
 ``node train.js NUMBER_OF_GAMES_TO_LOAD_IN_MEMORY_AT_THE_SAME_TIME`` (defaults to 50, increase with caution)

+** To watch your gamelogs, you need to start the server by using ``npm run server``.
+The url for the Bomberjam UI will be displayed.
+Once in there, you can use the replay feature to import a gamelog file.

 ## The Bots Folder
 All the utility scripts provided revolve around the export in ``bots/index.js``.